jaykejriwal/Gaze/README.md

 The dataset is available upon request by mailing it to the original creators of the dataset (https://www.frontiersin.org/journals/robotics-and-ai/articles/10.3389/frobt.2023.1127626/full)

+The input folder provides examples of sample files needed for processing.

 ## Required Software
 textgrid (Install textgrid from https://github.com/kylebgorman/textgrid)